Departmental Scholarships and Awards

-- The completed application package has to be sent/delivered to the Biochemistry Main Office/Undergraduate Program Coordinator by February 22, 2013.
+- The completed application package has to be sent/delivered to the Biochemistry Main Office/Undergraduate Program Coordinator on or before February 22nd, 2016.

 Henry Little Award

-Each year the Henry Little Award is given to the student who has earned the highest cumulative grade point average at the end of the junior year.
+Each year the Henry Little Award is given to the BMB major who has earned the highest cumulative grade point average at the end of the junior year.

 Scholarships and Awards from Outside the Department

 The College of Natural Sciences and Mathematics awards a number of scholarships for which there are descriptions and an online application.
 The deadline is in early May.